 At their core, WordPress plugins are simply pieces of code that extend the functionality of your WordPress site without you having to write a single line of code.

-Think of it as a piece of software that “plugs into” your WordPress site.
+Think of it as software that “plugs into” your WordPress site.

-WordPress plugins are written in the PHP programming language and use the WordPress API (Application Programming Interface).
+WordPress plugins are written in PHP and use the WordPress API (Application Programming Interface).
 When you install a plugin on your site, it is automatically added to your source code.